cabraham/Books/designingdataintensiveapplications.md

 As RAM has become cheaper over time and many datasets are not that big, some solutions have been to put all the data in memory.

-There are products that are simply key-value (Memcachedd) and others that implement a relational model (VoltDB and MemSQL).
+There are products that are simply key-value (Memcached) and others that implement a relational model (VoltDB and MemSQL).

 In-memory is volatile but there are solutions for this as well such as battery-powered RAM.